Polkadot-Blockchain-Academy/pba-book/content/polkadot/availability-cores/slides.md

 ## Review, Blockspace

-> Blockspace is the capacity of a blockchain<br/>to finalize and commit operations
+> Blockspace is the capacity of a blockchain<br />to finalize and commit operations

 Polkadot's primary product is _blockspace_.